Legislative & Public Policy Clinic Goals and Structure

 Prerequisites for Enrollment

 A written application is required.
-Previous or concurrent enrollment in Lawmaking in California (822) is strongly encouraged.
+Previous or concurrent enrollment in Lawmaking in California (822) is required.
 Students participating in the Capital Lawyering Concentration will receive preferred enrollment.

-Professor Cathy Christian was a partner at Nielsen, Merksamer, Parrinello, Gross, and Leoni, with extensive experience in election, campaign, and government law.
-She represented governmental and commercial interests before the Legislature and state agencies.
+Professor Cathy Christian is a retired partner at Nielsen, Merksamer, Parrinello, Gross, and Leoni, with extensive experience in election, campaign, and government law.
+As an attorney and legislative advocate, she represented governmental and commercial interests before the Legislature and state agencies.
 Previously, she handled litigation and legislative issues in the California Attorney General's office, was an appellate lawyer for the Agricultural Labor Relations Board, and a staff attorney for a legal services program.
-You can contact Professor Christian at email@example.com.
+You can contact Professor Christian at firstname.lastname@example.org.

-Professor Aaron Brieno serves as the Deputy Chief of Staff for California State Senator Ben Hueso.
+Professor Aaron Brieno served as the Deputy Chief of Staff for California State Senator Ben Hueso and recently completed a graduate program at the Harvard University Kennedy School of Government.
 He is also the founder of Inspire California, a social impact nonprofit that provides college access resources to historically underserved communities within California's San Joaquin Valley.
 Aaron also has extensive political campaign experience as a senior advisor for multiple regional California races.
-You can contact Professor Brieno at firstname.lastname@example.org.
+You can contact Professor Brieno at email@example.com.

 Legislative and Public Policy Clinic Bills